danidoliv66/Optimizing-LSTMSA-PTSA-GenAlg/README.md

 # Optimizing an LSTM self-Attention architecture for Portuguese Sentiment Analysis using a Genetic Algorithm
-Python code made publicy available to replicate the methodology reported in the article `Optimizing an LSTM self-Attention architecture for Portuguese Sentiment Analysis using a Genetic Algorithm`, published in the IEEE/ACM Transactions on Audio, Speech, and Language Processing journal.
+Python code made publicly available to replicate the methodology reported in the article `Optimizing an LSTM self-Attention architecture for Portuguese Sentiment Analysis using a Genetic Algorithm`, published in the IEEE/ACM Transactions on Audio, Speech, and Language Processing journal.

 # Dataset
 The dataset is available in Mendeley Data repository, with the DOI 10.17632/448d7kts3k.1.
 You can freely downloaded.